History of Brisbane Bullets in Timeline

 In 2008, the Brisbane Bullets' time at the Brisbane Convention & Exhibition Centre came to an end.

-In August 2011, Basketball Australia CEO Larry Sengstock revealed significant progress towards returning a team to Brisbane for the 2012–13 season, with the team potentially called the Bullets.
+In August 2011, Basketball Australia CEO Larry Sengstock revealed progress towards returning a team to Brisbane for the 2012-13 season, hoping to call the team the Bullets.

 May 2012: Return Rejected

-In May 2012, the NBL announced that the Bullets' return was rejected after another Queensland-based team, the Gold Coast Blaze, went into administration.
+In May 2012, the NBL rejected the Bullets' return, following the Gold Coast Blaze going into administration.

-The NBL grand final record crowd of 13,221 at the Brisbane Entertainment Centre in 1990 remained the highest ever grand final crowd for a game played outside of Melbourne until 13,527 saw Game 2 of the 2012–13 Grand Final series between the Wildcats and New Zealand Breakers at Perth Arena.
+In 1990, game 2 of the NBL Grand Final series saw a then NBL grand final record crowd of 13,221 at the Brisbane Entertainment Centre.
+This would stand the highest ever grand final crowd for a game played outside of Melbourne until 13,527 saw Game 2 of the 2012-13 Grand Final series between the Wildcats and New Zealand Breakers at Perth Arena.

 November 2013: NBL Prioritizes Bullets Return

-In November 2013, CEO Fraser Neill announced that bringing the Brisbane Bullets back to Brisbane was a priority for the NBL under new management.
+In November 2013, CEO Fraser Neill, under new management of the NBL, declared that bringing the Brisbane Bullets back to Brisbane was a priority.

-In March 2014, the #BringBackTheBullets social media campaign commenced across , Twitter and Instagram, aiming to raise awareness for the return of professional basketball to Brisbane.
+In March 2014, the #BringBackTheBullets social media campaign commenced across , Twitter, and Instagram to raise awareness for the return of professional basketball to Brisbane.

-During the 2014–15 season, the NBL expressed hopes for the return of a Brisbane-based franchise, raising the possibility of the Bullets' resurrection.
+During the 2014-15 season, the NBL expressed hope for the return of a Brisbane-based franchise, raising the possibility of the Bullets' resurrection.

-On September 17, 2015, it was announced that the Bullets would be revived and would return to the NBL in 2016–17.
+On 17 September 2015, it was announced that the Brisbane Bullets would be revived, returning to the NBL in the 2016-17 season.

-With their return to the NBL in 2016, the Brisbane Bullets chose the Convention Centre as their regular home venue, and the Entertainment Centre in Boondall as their alternate venue for marquee matches.
+Upon their return to the NBL in 2016, the Bullets chose the Convention Centre as their regular home venue and the Entertainment Centre in Boondall as their alternate venue for marquee matches.

 2019: Relocation to Nissan Arena

-In 2019, the Brisbane Bullets relocated to Nissan Arena, combining their front office, training centre and home stadium into one facility.
+In 2019, with the construction of Nissan Arena, the Bullets chose to relocate to combine their front office, training centre, and home stadium into one facility.